depressed-pho/quick-mining/README.md

   restarted.
 This is because addons aren't notified when they are about to be reloaded so they cannot save their internal state to survive reloading. `/reload all` works fine though.
-* Custom ores added by add-ons aren't quick-mined.
+* Custom ores or wood added by add-ons aren't quick-mined.
 This is because:
   1. There are no standard block tags for ore blocks representing the required tool tier,
   2. Loot tables are not accessible from the scripting API, and